dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 Cancelling Problem Submissions
 ------------------------------

-To cancel a pending or in-progress problem, click the **X** in the problem's **Problem Status** column.
+To cancel pending or in-progress problems, select the problems and click the *Cancel Problems* icon **X**.

-To cancel multiple pending or in-progress problems, select the checkbox for each problem and click **Cancel Problems** > **Cancel Selected**.
 Cancelled problems do not use any solver-access time.

 .. tip::
-    *   Before cancelling problem submissions, display the most up-to-date status by clicking **Refresh Table** |refresh_icon|.
+    *   Before cancelling problem submissions, display the most up-to-date status by clicking the *Refresh Table* icon |refresh_icon|.

-    *   If you run scripts to continuously submit problems, refresh the table after cancelling problem submissions to confirm that the cancellation attempts succeeded.
+    *   If you run scripts to continually submit problems, refresh the table after cancelling problem submissions to confirm that the cancellation attempts succeeded.